yoshuawuyts/knowledge/architecture/auth.md

   [(source)](https://www.owasp.org/index.php/Authentication_Cheat_Sheet)

 ## Cookies
-Cookies disappear by default when browser window is closed.
 ### cookie attributes
 - __Secure:__ only send cookie on HTTPS connection.
 Prevents man in the middle attacks.